Weldon L. Kennedy: History

 Weldon was born on September 12, 1938, in Menlow, Texas, a small community in Hill County that no longer exists.

+Weldon attended various public schools in Texas, and received his high school diploma in Edinburg, Texas, where he was class president.
+He earned a Bachelor of Arts degree at the University of Texas, Austin, where he enrolled in the Naval Reserve Officers Training Corps.
+While in college he met his future wife Kathy Werner.
+He graduated, received his Naval commission, and was married all on the same day in May, 1959.

-After service as an Lieutenant (junior grade) in the United States Navy's Office of Naval Intelligence from 1959 to 1963, Weldon joined the FBI in 1963.
+After service as a Lieutenant (junior grade) in the United States Navy's Office of Naval Intelligence from 1959 to 1963, Weldon joined the FBI in 1963.
 In 1987, he earned fame as the special agent in charge during a riot at United States Penitentiary, Atlanta, where he negotiated a 13-day takeover.
 He was also Special Agent in charge of the arrests and investigation of Timothy McVeigh and Terry Nichols of the Oklahoma City bombing.
 In August 1995, he was appointed Deputy Director by Director Louis J. Freeh.
 In February 1997, Kennedy retired and was succeeded by William Esposito, but only for a few months.
 Thomas J. Pickard assumed the office officially after Esposito.

 After leaving the FBI, Kennedy was hired as Vice Chairman of Guardsmark by Ira A. Lipman.

 He lived with his family in Prescott, Arizona.
 Kennedy died on June 13, 2020, at the age of 81.
 His memoir, On-Scene Commander: From Street Agent to Deputy Director of the FBI, was published on September 10, 2007.